abrady/RenderdocLab/README.md

 1. Step through this in the debugger and make sure you understand what is bound to the vertex and fragment shaders and how sampling works.
 2. Add color back to each vertex
+3. Replace the texture with a custom image and confirm it appears correctly in the texture viewer.
+4. Experiment with different sampler filter and wrap modes and observe the results in RenderDoc.
+5. Modify the shader to offset the UV coordinates over time and capture a frame to inspect the animated sampling.

 ### 3_Compute